garrenbellew/traveltots/ADMIN_TRAINING_MANUAL.md

 - 1x High Chair

 You would:
-1. Edit Car Seat → Check "Baby Essentials Bundle" → Quantity: 1
+1. Edit Car Seat → Scroll to "Assign to Bundles" → Check "Baby Essentials Bundle" → Set Quantity: 1
-2. Edit Travel Cot → Check "Baby Essentials Bundle" → Quantity: 1
+2. Edit Travel Cot → Scroll to "Assign to Bundles" → Check "Baby Essentials Bundle" → Set Quantity: 1
-3. Edit High Chair → Check "Baby Essentials Bundle" → Quantity: 1
+3. Edit High Chair → Scroll to "Assign to Bundles" → Check "Baby Essentials Bundle" → Set Quantity: 1

+**Tip:** You can assign the same product to multiple bundles if needed!

 ### Editing or Deleting Bundles